janis91/freenas-iocage-nextcloud/README.md

 ## Usage

 ### Prerequisites
 Although not required, it's recommended to create two Datasets on your main storage pool: one named `files`, which will store the Nextcloud user data; and one called `db`, which will store the MariaDB database.
-Set `files` Dataset commpression to lz4 and Enable atime to off.
+Set `files` Dataset compression to lz4 and Enable atime to off.
 Set the `db` Dataset compression to zle and Enable atime to off.
 For optimal performance, set the record size of the `db` Dataset to 16 KB (under Advanced Settings).

 ### Installation
 Download the repository to a convenient directory on your FreeNAS system by running `git clone https://github.com/NasKar2/freenas-iocage-nextcloud.git`.
 Then change into the new directory and create a file called `nextcloud-config`.
 It should look like this: